grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint-1/README.md

 alter table case_info_08282018 owner to postgres;
 ```

-Since now we have the table lets load data into it from the cvs file:
+Since now we have the table lets load data into it from the csv file:

 ```
 COPY case_info_08282018(log_no,